 Really?
 Google Image Search?

-I know, I was a little surprised myself, but you never know when it might come in handy for you.
+I know, I was a little surprised myself, but you never know when it might come in handy.

-Interestingly enough, I found what I was looking for (on that occasion).
+Interestingly enough, I found what I was looking for.
 Since then, I’ve found that even if you can’t necessarily find the tab for the song you’re looking for, oftentimes you can still find the sheet music, which is better than nothing.
+If you can sight read, then you’re off to the races.

 So, if you just can’t find the song you’re looking for on your favorite guitar site, it might be worth trying Google Image Search.